 The panel regards the lecturers in the programme to be good researchers and committed and skilled teachers.
 The latter is, among others, demonstrated by the proportion of BKO-certified lecturers.
-The panel notes the lecturers to be very approachable and willing to assist students actively.
-As the performances of the teaching assistants vary, the panel proposes to intensify the training of teaching assistants.
+The panel notes the lecturers to be very approachable and to be prepared to assist students actively.
+As the performances of the teaching assistants vary to some extent, the panel proposes to intensify the training of teaching assistants.
 The internet surveys of students' views on lecturers' performances may result in non-representative results.
 The panel, therefore, suggests to rethink these surveys.
 As the work load of lecturers is rather high, the panel welcomes the plans to recruit extra staff in the near future.
-The panel suggests to emphasise the educational capabilities of candidates in the recruitment processes of staff members.
+The panel suggests to emphasise the educational capabilities of candidates in the recruitment processes for staff members.

 The educational concept and study methods are in line with the programme's characteristics.
 The lectures, seminars, colloquia and tutorials allow students to obtain the knowledge and insights required and to acquire the skills needed.
 The panel approves of the study guidance in the programme.
 The panel considers the programme to be feasible.
 The buildings and the material facilities of the programme are up to standard.
 Some Mastermath courses have become more challenging.
 The panel suggests to discuss this with Mastermath management.
-The panel advises to monitor student success rates for the programme, since the two-year student success rates are rather low.
+The panel advises to monitor drop-out rates and student success rates for the programme.
+In addition, the panel proposes to hold exit interviews with students on their reasons to leave the programme.